readydocket/readydocket/src/content/blog/partner-channel-enablement.md

 Your sales team is no longer the people under you in your organisation, but the sales teams in all the partner organisations too.

+>The companies we surveyed work with an average of 176 partner companies to sell their products and services.
+>(Forrester, 2018)

 #### Different Personas

 Sales Enablement focuses on empowering external partners, such as resellers, distributors, and system integrators, to sell and support products or services.
 And oh, every partner organisation may have many influencers, decision makers and sellers within each Partner Organisation.
 Channel enablement is concerned with the entire partner ecosystem and the indirect sales channel.
 It is important to understand all the personas involved in the partnership ecosystem.

+>These channel partners range from exclusive sales contracts to preferred partnerships to relationships with companies that sell a variety of brands.
+The level of leverage and attention the enterprise receives from each partnership type varies widely, yet sales enablement leaders are tasked with driving revenue across all channels.
+>(Forrester, 2018)

 #### Lack of Control

 While there is more direct control and oversight over internal sales teams, the partners operate independently.
-The actual sellers are several degrees removed from the channel enablement team, with no direct lines of communication.
+The **actual sellers are several degrees removed from the channel enablement team**, with no direct lines of communication.
 So the enablement teams should do their best to have comprehensive and clear information in the channel materials and make onboarding and training as easy as possible.
 There should be clear guidelines and standards while allowing partners to adapt and customize materials to their specific needs and audiences.

 #### Lack of Visibility

-The Lack of Control also translates to less direct access to sales data and visibility into partner activities, requiring more indirect methods for tracking and optimization.
+The Lack of Control also translates to **less direct access to sales data and visibility into partner activities**, requiring more indirect methods for tracking and optimization.

 #### Training and Support

-Channel Enablement involves customised training and support for external partners' Persona.
-It focuses on product knowledge, sales techniques, and sales materials tailored to the partner's specific needs and audience.
+Channel Enablement need to provide customised training and support for external partners' Persona to get them onboard as quickly as possible.
+Focus needs to be on product knowledge, sales techniques, and sales materials tailored to the partner's specific needs and audience.

+In fact, as per the IGS report,
+>Channel partners take over a year to become fully productive.

 #### Brand Consistency

 Maintaining the Brand image is a challenge as the partner should also be able to adapt them to their own brands.
-Clear guidelines and standards are needed for brand consistency across the entire partner ecosystem, ensuring that partners use approved logos, images, and messaging.
+Clear guidelines and standards are needed for brand consistency across the entire partner ecosystem,** ensuring that partners use approved logos, images, and messaging**.